-Carlsbad Caverns National Park is a popular attraction in New Mexico containing the Carlsbad Cavern, (also known as the 'Big Cave'), one of the largest underground chambers on earth.
+Carlsbad Caverns National Park is a popular attraction in New Mexico.
+Containing the Carlsbad Cavern, also known as the 'Big Cave', one of the largest underground chambers on earth.
 A UNESCO World Heritage Site, the cave is one of 80 around the park, but is incredibly popular for tours due to its stunning stalagmite and stalactite formations.

 Address: Eddy County

 Opening times: Visitor Centre: Daily 8am-5pm (closes 7pm in summer).
-Last cave entrance 3:30pm.
+Last cave entrance 3:30pm (5:30pm in summer).

 Admission: $12 adults, free for children under 15; admission is valid for three days.
 Ranger-guided tours range $8-20.